-Stripe currently supports 12 languages, 25 countries, and 135+ currencies.
-WP Simple Pay Pro lets you set the locale (language) for your checkout overlays as well as the preferred date format, currency, currency format, and tax rate for your site’s region.
+Stripe currently supports 14 languages, 30+ countries and 135+ currencies.
+WP Simple Pay lets you set the locale (language) for your payment forms as well as the preferred date format, currency, currency format, and tax rate for your site’s region.

 In your WordPress admin, go to Simple Pay Pro → Settings → General.
-Here you can modify any of these settings for your entire site.
+Here you can modify any of these settings for your entire site, except locale.